tekumara/prefect-demo/deployment.md

 - Doesn't really support a workflow where the flow code is stored in a docker image because the file systems want to download/copy the contents.
 - The LocalFileSystem storage basepath is only valid on the same machine that built the deployment.
+- The Deployment defines a flow name and the flow code.
+Unlike Prefect 1 it's possible to have two Deployments with different flow code but the same flow name.